compbel/SMiTH/README.md

      See some examples in the folder `input example`.

 * ``sampGenerator``   handle to the function sampling candidate migration trees from a particular distribution.
 Should have the tree size as a single argument.
 Current version of SMiTH package provides two predefined sampling function:
-   - `randTreeUniform` for uniform sampling;
+   - `@randTreeUniform` for uniform sampling;
-   - `randTreePrefAttach` for sampling via preferential attachment procedure.
+   - `@randTreePrefAttach` for sampling via preferential attachment procedure.

   Users can provide their own custom sampling functions.